-- 24% of workers do either some or all of their work at home.
+- 24% of workers do some or all of their work at home.

-- 59% of Millennials believe flexibility is likely to improve their productivity and of them, 49% say it’s likely to improve their happiness.
+- 59% of Millennials believe flexibility is likely to improve their productivity, and 49% say it’s likely to improve their happiness.

-- 19% of Gen Z and 19% of Millennials consider flexibility as the most important workplace benefit.
+- 19% of Gen Z and 19% of Millennials consider flexibility the most important workplace benefit.

-First, be aware of emerging technology, like Bluetooth beacons, Internet of Things, artificial intelligence, and chatbots.
+First, be aware of emerging technology, like Bluetooth beacons, the Internet of Things, artificial intelligence, and chatbots.

 Second, digitize operations, from inventory to checkouts.

-Finally, create a multisensory shopping experience by bringing digital to your store with in-store applications and in-store push notifications.
-Your best chance for marketing success lies in the merger of the digital and physical experience.
-The world has not yet completely gone digital in 2019.
+Finally, create a multisensory shopping experience by bringing digital to your store with in-store applications and push notifications.
+Your best chance for marketing success is merging the digital and physical experiences.
+Unfortunately, the world has yet to go digital in 2023 completely.